GaiusSensei/Qd6/src/Chapter 1 - What Can You Do.md

 - Reduce any damage dealt by the Armor stat.

 **Ranged Attack**
-- Requirements: Opponent within sight, ranged weapon equipped, (ammo, if required, and minimum available power points, if required).
+- Requirements: Opponent within sight, ranged weapon equipped, (ammo, if required, and minimum available focus points, if required).
 - If the attacker has higher ranged skill than opponent, add a +2 **Skilled Blow** bonus to the roll
 - If the attacker succeeds, the attacker deals damage to the defender equal to their weapon strength.
 - If the attacker fails, the defender may Counterattack: If the defender has a melee weapon equipped (and ammo, if required), and the attacker is within their reach, they automatically deal damage to the attacker equal to their weapon strength.